Why Graduates Should Be Performance Managed Differently

-Anne Hamill is the Director of Talent & Potential Consultancy.
-For this blog series, we’ve asked her to share her thoughts on the performance management of graduates.
+This is a guest post by Anne Hamill, the Director of Talent & Potential Consultancy.
+We’ve asked her to share her thoughts on the performance management of graduates.

 When I ask people about how they performance manage their graduates, they often tell me: “Oh, the same way as we manage our other members of staff”.